PHOENIX26012000/cough-analysis-for-COVID-19/README.md

 # Work-Flow
 # Audio processing part
-1. We begin with loading the signals for mel-spectrogram and MFCC signal processing, refer [notebook](Cough Analysis.ipynb) and [notebook](signal_processing.ipynb)
+1. We begin with loading the signals for mel-spectrogram and MFCC signal processing, refer [notebook](signal_processing.ipynb)
 2. Use [Librosa](https://librosa.org/librosa/) file for performing Mel-spectrogram and MFCC processing

 # Image part